The Tribe of Reuben

 Searchings of Heart

-This was not open rebellion like Dathan and Abiram.
+This was not an open rebellion like Dathan and Abiram.
 It was hesitation.
 Reuben had concerns to weigh, animals to tend, and local life to preserve.
 But the hour called for costly obedience.

 That is one of Reuben’s clearest warnings.
 God’s people can fail by defiance, but they can also fail by delay.
 The divided heart may sound thoughtful, but when obedience is required, endless deliberation can become disobedience.